arangodb/docs/3.6/administration-cluster.md

 Note however that if you change the shard keys from their default `["_key"]`, then finding a document in the collection by its primary key involves a request to every single shard.
+However this can be mitigate: All CRUD APIs and AQL support taking the shard keys as a lookup hint.

 Furthermore, in this case one can no longer prescribe the primary key value of a new document but must use the automatically generated one.
 This latter restriction comes from the fact that ensuring uniqueness of the primary key would be very inefficient if the user